 A good fine-tip black pen, for writing in your daily logs or collections.
 I’m very partial to the Sakura Micron felt tip pens, and they last practically forever.

-A set of beautifully coloured felt tip or gel pens, for adding in extra details and a little flair.
-For me, the clear winner is the Papermate Flair felt tips – I LOVE the colours these come in and use them all the time.
+A set of beautifully colored felt tip or gel pens, for adding in extra details and a little flair.
+For me, the clear winner is the Papermate Flair felt tips – I LOVE the colors these come in and use them all the time.

 A set of brush pens, like the Tombow Fudenosuke brush pens, for handlettering or adding some variation to your designs.
 These are excellent quality for a very good price!